CMEB-Lab/CMEB-Training/README.md

 ## Introductory Analyses

 This [introductory analysis section](Introductory-Analyses) contains a few tutorials to get you started working with biological data.
 We have also collected some tutorials that we have vetted and recommend.

+## Perplexity Generated Training & Competencies

+This [directory](perplexity-generated-training) aims to provide introductory material for 'core competencies' in bioinformatics - that is to say key skills that are of general value to those wishing to work in the field.
+These were generated with perplexity AI and have not been vetted multiple times by various individuals - therefore there is a chance there may be errors.
+Please use with caution.